inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 Print Results
 .............

-6. Click the print button at the bottom the inasafe panel
+6. :guilabel:`Click` the print button at the bottom the inasafe panel

 .. image:: /static/socialisation/inasafe_print3.jpg
    :align: center

-7. Navigate to where you would like to save the pdf, click save
+7. Navigate to where you would like to save the pdf, :guilabel:`Click` save

 .. image:: /static/socialisation/inasafe_result.jpg
    :align: center